ian-young/API_Scripts/README.md

-# command-apis
+# API_Scripts

 This is a private repository where API scripts and projects may live before being published to a different repository.
 Scripts that are ready to be published are found within the `main` branch.
 These scripts may be shared as long as they are located on the `main` branch since the credentials are not hard-coded.
 When sharing scripts, it is important to rememeber to send over the [requirements.txt](/requirements.txt) file and the [.env-generic](/.env-generic) file to give the user a base to work from.
-For more details about the repository, please check out the repository's [Wiki page](https://github.com/verkadase/command-apis/wiki).
+For more detailed information, please visit this repository's [Wiki](https://github.com/ian-young/API_Scripts/blob/main/Wiki/Home.md)

 >[!IMPORTANT]
 >When sending the `.env-generic` file over, it is important to remember to mentino that the name needs to be changed to `.env` and the file must be in the same directory as the script for the code to function properly.